 Research and Development (R&D) Tax Credit

-If a company spends money on research and development activities, these activities may qualify for the R&D Tax Credit.
+Money spent by a company on research and development activities may qualify for the R&D Tax Credit.
 The credit is calculated at 25% of qualifying expenditure and is used to reduce a company’s Corporation Tax (CT).
 Where a company has offset current and previous years’ CT liabilities, it may apply for a credit payable in instalments.

 A company may qualify for the R&D Tax Credit if: